bhattner143/lerobot_mesh/README.md

      ```bash
      cd ~/lerobot && pip install -e ".[feetech]"
      ```
+12. **Troubleshooting torchcodec Errors**
+    If you encounter an error such as
+    `Could not load libtorchcodec.
+Likely causes: 1.
+FFmpeg is not properly installed in your environment.
+We support versions 4, 5, 6 and 7`,
+    follow these steps:
+    ```bash
+    pip uninstall torchcodec
+    pip install --upgrade torchcodec --index-url=https://download.pytorch.org/whl/cu124
+    ```
 ## Notes

 - Ensure your GPU drivers and CUDA version are compatible with the installed PyTorch version.